veikkaus/ecr-protocol/eki/README.md

 - -p, --path <PATH>: The path of the target serial port.
 If omitted, the path specified in the config.json file will be used.
 - -s, --static-data: Use static TransTime and TicketId in all messages.
-- -q, --qr-code: Create QR-code PNG file for sell, cancel and cash message(s).
+- -b, --barcode: Create QR-code or barcode PNG file for sell, cancel and cash message(s).

 ### Examples: